zyteo/BaoBae/readme.md

 - 17 Nov: Already had keys in my lists, but still got warning "Each child in a list should have a unique "key" prop."
 Used index for the keys to remove warning message.
 Added code to clean text from search query.
 Add comment to the item page.
+Polish up code for the cart / bought items such that the items update properly.

 ```